-Outlook for 2014
+Outlook for 2015

-Just like last year, 2014 will be another year of great uncertainty for our members due in large part to the continuing implementation of the ACA.
-Although most provisions of the ACA were scheduled to go into effect Jan.
-1, 2014, the bungled implementation of the Federal Health Insurance Exchange (FHIX) has resulted in postponements and deferments of a number of the provisions.
+Just like 2014, 2015 will be another year of uncertainty for our members due in large part to the continuing complexity and controversy surrounding the ACA.
+Although most provisions of the ACA have now been in effect for more than a year, federal and state governments, insurers, providers, insurance consumers, and patients continue to struggle with the aftermath.
+As this report goes to press, many Americans are currently faced with a whole new source of confusion as they deal with the individual mandate (discussed below) for the first time while preparing their federal income tax return.

 As a result, while things have changed, much has remained the same, and there continues to be a good deal of confusion in the health insurance marketplace.
 Therefore, a review of what has happened and what has not happened in the implementation of the ACA is in order.